microsoft/fluentui/packages/office-ui-fabric-react/src/components/Text/docs/TextDos.md

-- Use Text to get styled text out of the box.
+- Use Text to display read-only text that inherits styling from ITheme.